-Moving your organization to a Strategic Demand Generation approach takes time and effort.
+Moving your organization to a Strategic Demand Marketing state takes time and effort.
 Be patient but continue to drive for results.
 There are successes you will achieve along the way, but true demand process maturity does not happen overnight.
 Take a phased approach to transformation and chart discrete goals along the way and celebrate every success.

 12. It Takes Leadership and Support Across the Organization

-Change is hard, and people will resist—your buyers, marketing personnel and sales team need your support and leadership in order to make Strategic Demand Generation pay off.
+Change is hard, and people will resist—your buyers, marketing personnel and sales team need your support and leadership in order to make Strategic Demand Marketing pay off.

 Most B2B Enterprises have trouble shifting from a tactical approach to a strategic one.
-A clear, defined Demand Generation strategy is what changes Marketing from a Cost Center to a Revenue Center.
-We hope these 12 things the CEO and CFO need to know about Demand Generation help drive strategy and change management.
-Learn more about how ANNUITAS can help you Transform Demand Generation.
+A clear, defined Demand Marketing strategy is what changes Marketing from a cost center to a revenue center.
+We hope these 12 things the CEO and CFO need to know about Demand Marketing help drive strategy and change management.
+Learn more about how ANNUITAS can help you Transform Demand Marketing.
 Let’s Connect.